 People do not see creativity or the movement of the Spirit in the work of PSF.
 Our cumbersome systems perpetuate the status quo and resist flexibility.
 Sometimes our rigidity may be couched in the name of efficiency or urgency, but it persists even on non-urgent matters.
 It may be hidden behind formalized polity and Robert’s Rules, but the rigidity persists even when we experiment with other methods of decision-making.
 The classic example is that we have meetings for the purpose of having meetings; circular self-perpetuation, without a strong sense of vision or purpose.
-Our survey showed that less than 30% of people believe the presbytery inspires creativity.
+Our survey showed that less than 30% of people believe the Presbytery inspires creativity.

 Rigidity can be seen in our relationship with time.
 We are not often flexible or responsive to needs that may be more urgent.
 We have many processes that are slow, requiring meetings scheduled months away.
 A BIPOC elder named a time their congregation was in need and had to wait several months for a response, which was painful for them as their need was urgent.
-The presbytery did not answer them in a time-sensitive way.
+The Presbytery did not answer them in a time-sensitive way.

 On the other hand, sometimes our relationship with time goes the other way: sometimes we are unable to slow down.
 Our presbytery meetings can be fast-paced, explaining minimally before asking quickly for a vote.
 For those whose first language is not English, even if they are bilingual, more time is often needed for interpretation, translation, and/or processing for true understanding.
 We are not often able to slow down and make sure the community is truly ready.